Breitling Reference Numbers: A Complete Guide

 Numbers in position 2 and 3: Movement (Calibre)

 Any number that is 50 or above means that the movement in the watch is quartz.
-Furthermore, watches which have a Breitling in-house movement have the letter B before the number.
+Furthermore, watches that have a Breitling in-house movement have the letter B before the number.

 As for my reference number example above ”AB0121211C1P1”, you can see that the steel Navitimer features an in-house Breitling caliber.